taverna/taverna-tutorials/AGENDA.md

 The Taverna course spans three days of training, with each day starting with introductions, review or demonstrations, followed by lab exercises which students will go through at their own pace.

-If the slides and materials was not included with this Agenda, see https://github.com/taverna/taverna-tutorials/
+If the slides and materials was not included with this agenda, see https://github.com/taverna/taverna-tutorials/

 ## Day 1: Introduction to Taverna